ddasilva64/DECTRE24001esp/projects/docs/feature_engineering_target_conclusions.md

 World population in 2021 (World Bank) = 7,888,963,821

 * ***The diabetes rate among Pima women is 3.60 times higher than in the United States and 5.13 times higher than worldwide.
-That is, the number of deaths from diabetes may exceed that of one woman per year.***.
+That is, the number of deaths from diabetes may exceed that of one woman per year.***

 <p><br></p>